St Thomas' Hospital

 All emergency care services will remain open throughout the redevelopment, which started in March 2014 and is due for completion in 2016.

-Facts and figures about A&E
+Facts and figures about the emergency department (A&E)

 - we have one of the NHS’s busiest A&E departments, with 140,000 attendances in 2012-13.
 That’s around: